-For this first period of Gravity observations the instrument will be offered in the so-called imaging mode, which is different from the astrometric mode of the instrument.
+The instrument will be offered in the so-called imaging mode, which is different from the astrometric mode of the instrument.
 The latter mode will be commissioned during the forthcoming cycles.
 In imaging mode, Gravity will acquire interferometric fringes from which visibilities, differential phase and closure phase can be extracted, as explained before.
-Note that Gravity always observes with four telescopes (ATs only in P98) and with fringe stabilisation by means of the Gravity fringetracker.
-The interferometry quantities can be obtained from the data by means of the ESO Gravity pipeline.
+Note that Gravity always observes with four telescopes (UTs or ATs) and with fringe stabilisation by means of the Gravity fringetracker.
+The interferometric quantities can be obtained from the data by means of the ESO Gravity pipeline.
 More details on calibrations and calibrator stars can be found in Sect.
 5.1.3.

-In P98 the user has the liberty in choosing the set-up of the instrument according to their science requirements.
+In P99 the user has the liberty in choosing the set-up of the instrument according to their science requirements.
 In particular the user has to choose the setting of the following instrument functions: